hellowac/mapnik-wiki-zh-cn/Mapnik2.md

      ...
 ```

 it might be because you have two versions of libicu on your system.
 You have to recompile boost such that `ldd /usr/local/lib/libboost_regex.so` is the latest version.
-Since bjam tends to give some problem when passing parameters, one way to overcome this could be to move the libicu*.so.40 libraries for example and replace them with the ones compiled on /usr/local/lib/libicu* and then rebuild boost with regex support.
+Since b2 tends to give some problem when passing parameters, one way to overcome this could be to move the libicu*.so.40 libraries for example and replace them with the ones compiled on /usr/local/lib/libicu* and then rebuild boost with regex support.
 You could later return them to the same place so that both `import mapnik` and `import mapnik2` work.

 Note: you may want to (re)build boost_python against a specific version of python on your system.
-To do this in the most robust way (because passing command line args to bjam is hard!), create a custom jam file:
+To do this in the most robust way (because passing command line args to b2 is hard), create a custom jam file:

 ```
     import option ;